Skip to Content

 Friday 26th of May 2023

 I can't get enough of this stew!
-Paul Thompson here, and I've made it twice this week.
-The combination of beef, chickpeas, and carrots is so satisfying, and the fragrant spices take it to another level.
-It's comforting, flavorful, and simply irresistible.
+Paul Thompson here, and I've made it twice this month.
+The combination of beef, chickpeas, and carrots is something I wouldn't have thought about.
 Highly recommend trying it out!

 Ali